SalomePlatform/adao/doc/en/ref_algorithm_InputValuesTest.rst

 *Tips for this algorithm:*

-    Because *"ObservationOperator"* is a required command for ALL checking algorithms in the graphical interface, you have to provide a value for it, despite the fact that this command is not required for this test, and will not be used.
-The easiest way is to give "1" as a STRING, *"ObservationOperator"* having to be of type *Matrix*.
+    Because *"ObservationOperator"*, in the graphical interface, is a required command for ALL checking algorithms, you have to provide a value for it, despite the fact that this command is not required for this test, and will not be used.
+The easiest way is to give "1" as a STRING, *"ObservationOperator"* having to be of type sparse *Matrix*.

 .. ------------------------------------ ..
 .. include:: snippets/Header2Algo03Chck.rst